ekasimov1/Spacestagram/README.md

 # Spacestagram
 The App shows you an Astronomy Picture of the Day gitting by <a href="https://api.nasa.gov/">NASA's free API</a> based on the current date for default.

-You can choose any date and get a picture taken on that day.
+You can choose any date and get a picture/video taken on that day.

 You also can like or unlike pictures.
 The App will remember your likes even after refreshing or closing the App.